Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • polycythemic.

-The first type is a reaction to blood loss, misuse of medical devices, severe infectious intoxication, shock lesions, excess histamine intake.
+The first type is a reaction to blood loss, improper use of medications, severe infectious intoxications, shock lesions, and excess histamine intake.

-The oligocythemic species is diagnosed with blood loss at the stage of untreated hypovolemia during the period of blood release, but before it enters new cells.
-This type is the result of plasmorrhage, erythropoiesis.
+The oligocythemic type is diagnosed when blood is lost at the stage of untreated hypovolemia during the period of blood release, but before it enters new cells.
+This type is the result of plasmorrhagia, erythropoiesis.

 The polycythemic form is a consequence of dehydration.
-It can occur after repeated emetic processes (toxicosis), prolonged diarrhea and polyuria, increased sweating.
+It can occur after repeated vomiting (toxicosis), prolonged diarrhea and polyuria, and increased sweating.
 This course develops with spasmodic contractions of the muscles: tetanus, rabies.
 Fluid loss can cause hypovolemic shock.

 Symptoms of pathology

-Hypovolemia occurs against the background of a number of unpleasant changes that worsen the state of human health:
+Hypovolemia occurs against the background of a number of unpleasant changes that worsen a person’s health:

 • Disorders of the nervous system and mental processes.

-• A sharp and frequent worsening of bowel movements: constipation or flatulence.
+• Sharp and frequent deterioration of bowel movements: constipation or flatulence.

-• Swelling of the face and body (especially the limbs).
+• Swelling of the face and body (especially limbs).

-• Deterioration of the general tone: drowsiness, lethargy and lethargy.
+• Deterioration of general tone: drowsiness, lethargy and apathy.

 • Voice change.

-• The formation of seals in the thyroid gland.
+• Formation of compactions in the thyroid gland.

-• For children, pathology is dangerous by the appearance of an incorrect reaction to stimuli, a lag in development compared with peers.
+• For children, pathology is dangerous due to the appearance of an incorrect reaction to stimuli and a developmental lag compared to their peers.

 Symptoms of the disease depend on the quantitative indicator of blood loss:

-• Light degree.
-Reduced pressure, dizziness, dry mouth.
-The patient's reaction to external stimuli is inhibited, frequent fainting, loss of physical strength occur.
+• Mild degree.
+Reduces blood pressure, dizziness, and dry mouth.
+The patient's reaction to external stimuli is inhibited, frequent fainting occurs, and loss of physical strength occurs.

 • Average degree.
-The pressure drops, the pulse becomes irregular, and clammy sweat appears.
-The person feels a lack of oxygen (yawning, drowsiness and pallor).
-Sometimes the disease is accompanied by an increase in thirst, a decrease in urine output, and clouding of awareness.
+The pressure drops, the pulse becomes arrhythmic, and sticky sweat appears.
+A person feels a lack of oxygen (yawning, drowsiness and pallor).
+Sometimes the disease is accompanied by increased thirst, decreased urine output, and blurred awareness.

 • Severe degree.
-The pressure reaches a critically low level.
-The person practically loses consciousness, there are convulsions, periodic loss of breathing.
+The pressure reaches critical low level.
+The person practically loses consciousness, there are convulsions and periodic loss of breathing.

 • Treatment of hypovolemia

 The main task of the therapeutic complex is to increase hormones.
 Doctors strive to normalize the production of hormones necessary for the body to function properly.
-The specialist will carry out diagnostics, laboratory tests.
-The nutritionist will select the right food.
+The specialist will conduct diagnostics and laboratory tests.
+A nutritionist will select the right nutrition.

-The endocrinologist will choose medication, determine the dose and prescribe a course of treatment.
-The course assumes the duration of the drug intake.
-It will often continue throughout life.
+The endocrinologist will select medications, determine the dose and prescribe a course of treatment.
+The course involves the duration of taking medications.
+Often it will continue throughout life.

-Medical advances cannot find a development or technology that can restore lost thyroid cells.
-Neither the pharmaceutical industry nor medical workers have any means of restoring the tissues of the gland.
+Medical advances cannot find a design or technology that can bring back lost thyroid cells.
+Neither the pharmaceutical industry nor medical professionals have any means of restoring gland tissue.
 It is only possible to block the development of pathology.

-Endocrinologists strive to stop the development of diseases of the gland, which lead to a decrease in its size.
+Endocrinologists strive to stop the development of gland diseases that lead to a decrease in its size.

 Hypervolemia: types, causes, symptoms and treatment